julien731/blog-jekyll/_drafts/2018-06-26-true-cost-of-in-house-development.md

 - work
 ---

-> It would cost me half as much to develop my application if I hired a developer myself than working with you guys.
+> &laquo;It would cost me half as much to develop my application if I hired a developer myself than working with you guys.&raquo;

 Yep, that's true.